SciMON: Scientific Inspiration Machines Optimized for Novelty: SciMON Models

-\paragraph{Citation Neighbors} Another notion of contextual relatedness we explore is via citation graph links, which may capture relevant context that is missed by textual similarity measures.
-Given the query document $d$, we consider its cited paper title set $\mathcal{C}_d$ as potential candidates.
-Because the training set only contains paper before year $\mathcal{T}$, we only select papers $\mathcal{C}_{d\mathcal{T}}\subseteq \mathcal{C}_d$ prior to year $\mathcal{T}$.
-We then retrieve the top-$k$ titles with the highest cosine similarity to the query $q$ from the selected cited paper $\mathcal{C}_{d\mathcal{T}}$ based on the representation provided by the encoder.
+\paragraph{Citation Neighbors} Another notion of contextual relatedness we explore is via citation graph links.
+Here, given as input background context $\mathcal{B}$, we assume access to the original source document $d$ from which $\mathcal{B}$ was extracted, and consider its \emph{cited} paper title set $\mathcal{C}_d$ as potential candidates.
+This can be seen as a stronger assumption on information available to the model--- assuming a researcher using the model provides relevant candidate documents from which ideas could be pooled.
+Because the training set only contains papers before year $\mathcal{Y}$, we only select papers $\mathcal{C}_{d\mathcal{Y}}\subseteq \mathcal{C}_d$ prior to year $\mathcal{Y}$.
+We then retrieve the top-$k$ titles with the highest cosine similarity to $d$ from $\mathcal{C}_{d\mathcal{Y}}$ based on their SentenceBERT embeddings as earlier.
 For instance, in Figure~\ref{fig:retrieval}, the paper ELLE~\cite{qin-etal-2022-elle} cites the paper \cite{NEURIPS2019_f8d2e80c}.
-Therefore, we choose the paper title \textit{``episodic memory in lifelong language learning''} as additional information.
-We concatenate those titles as cited paper context $[c_1;c_2;...]$ where $c_i\in\mathcal{C}_{d\mathcal{T}}$.
-By retrieving from cited papers, we are essentially limiting the set of candidates in the semantic graph $\mathcal{G}_S$ to a more relevant subset.
-This can be seen as a stronger assumption on information available to the model--- assuming a researcher using the model provides background context in the form of relevant candidate documents from which ideas could be pooled.
+Therefore, we choose the title \textit{``episodic memory in lifelong language learning''} as inspiration information.